-Our Medium Term Financial Strategy, which was approved in February 2020, included a review of the Authority's reserves and recognises that using one-off resources will not provide a permanent solution to address further recurring Government grant cuts and inflation pressures.
-However, as funding for 2021/22 is uncertain, and will not be known until late 2020, our reserves strategy provides temporary financial flexibility to manage these potential financial risks.
+Our Medium Term Financial Strategy, which was approved in February 2021, included a review of the Authority's reserves and recognises that using one-off resources will not provide a permanent solution to address further recurring Government grant cuts and inflation pressures.
+However, as funding for 2022/23 and future years is uncertain, and will not be known until late 2021, our reserves strategy provides temporary financial flexibility to manage these potential financial risks.

-The outturn position is summarised in the following table, which shows that in addition to the contribution to the Budget Support Fund we made the following contributions to specific reserves:
+The outturn position is summarised in the following table, which shows that in addition to the contribution to the Budget Support, we earmarked resources for expenditure commitments in 2021/22.